Tomb of the Dancers: Description

-Up close of one of the dancing women.
-Showing curly hair, large earring, what might be a detailed head scarf on her four head and the solemn look on her face.
+Closeup of one of the dancing women.
+Showing her solemn look, curly hair, large earring, and what might be a detailed head scarf on her forehead.

 The tomb has a semi chamber design.
 Its six painted panels depict thirty or more dancing women, moving from left to right with arms interlocked as though they were dancing a circle around the interior of the tomb.
 They are dressed in chitons and cloaks and have brightly colored veils on their head.
 There are three men in the group, distinguished by their white clothes.
 One of them holds a lyre.

-A major focus is shown on the moments leading up to the burial and of the burial rather than remembering where they buried their people and loved ones with elaborate shrines or gravestones.
-Its likely that the commemoration of the past did contribute to their funerals, but the absence of grave markers and the possible(?) reuse of graves show that funeral rites might not have been practiced from the fifth and fourth centuries BC.
-Giving the idea that the staging or moments of burial was more of the focus.
+A major focus of the tomb paintings is seen in the frescos at the Tomb of the Dancers is a celebration that leads up to the burial and ritual of the burial itself.
+The images suggest that the remembrance of the location of the burial was not important, like it would be today where loved ones are buried with elaborate shrined or gravestones.
+Its likely that the commemoration of the past did contribute to their funerals, but the absence of grave markers and the possibility of reuse of the graves show that funeral rites might not have been practiced from the fifth and fourth centuries BC.
+M. Carrol has argued that: "Tombs in Peucetia resembled more the stage for a performance then the final resting place of an individual."
 As the tomb, the paintings, items surrounding the deceased were placed in a careful a way of display even though it would of only been for a moment.

-As the skeletal remains of the deceased in the tomb clearly belonged to a distinguished male warrior.
+The skeletal remains of the deceased in the tomb clearly belonged to a distinguished male warrior.
 He was dressed in a helmet, greaves and shield.
 Next to his right arm were spears and daggers.
 The grave goods included different types of ceramic pottery.
 These consisted of kraters, amphorae, kantharoi and some oil lamps.
 They were arranged on the ground and hung from the lower sections of the walls.
 The pottery had symbolic and funerary significance.
 Drinking sets have occasionally been thought of has a representation of the Greek symposium, although the Peucetian artifacts also show evidence of cooking and eating and are also found at the graves of the women and children as well.